GoogleCloudPlatform/esp-v2/README.md

 for more details on the incompatible changes.

 For serverless reverse proxy deployments, it is recommended to use ESPv2 instead of ESP.
-For sidecar deployments, either ESPv2 or ESP can be used, but ESP will receive more features.
+For sidecar deployments, either ESPv2 or ESP can be used, but ESPv2 will receive more features.

 ## Repository Structure